 The objective of this study was to examine the correlation between the perceived efficacy of the SFP by participants and their demographic and socio-economic attributes.
-The correlation coefficients (r) and p-values for the different independent variables were calculated through analysis utilising the Pearson Product-Moment Correlation Coefficient.
+The correlation coefficients (r) and p-values for the different independent variables were calculated through analysis utilising the Pearson moment Correlation Coefficient.

-The relationships between respondents' demographic and socio-economic characteristics and the perceived efficacy of the programme in improving their standard of living are displayed in Table 6.
-The findings suggest that the perceived efficacy of the programme is positively or negatively correlated with the gender of the respondents.
-A clear correlation can be observed between the perceived efficacy of the programme and the gender of the respondent.
-This finding implies that male and female participants might have distinct perspectives regarding the programme's influence on their means of subsistence.
+The relationships between respondents' demographic and socio-economic characteristics and the perceived efficacy of the program in improving their standard of living are displayed in Table 6.
+The findings suggest that the perceived efficacy of the program is positively or negatively correlated with the gender of the respondents.
+A clear correlation can be observed between the perceived efficacy of the program and the gender of the respondent.
+This implies that male and female participants might have distinct perspectives regarding the program's influence on their means of subsistence.

-Although educational achievement is correlated in a positive manner with the perceived efficacy of the programme, parental educational achievement does not inherently dictate the programme's effectiveness.
-The aforementioned discovery underscores the intricate nature of the correlation between education and programme outcomes.
-Individual motivation, resource accessibility, and skill development may exert a more substantial influence on the efficacy of programmes than parental educational attainment in isolation.
+Although educational achievement is correlated in a positive way with the perceived efficacy of the program, parental educational achievement does not inherently dictate the program's effectiveness.
+The aforementioned discovery underscores the intricate nature of the correlation between education and program outcomes.
+Individual motivation, resource accessibility, and skill development may exert a more substantial influence on the efficacy of programs than parental educational attainment in isolation.